-Due to circumstances around the COVID-19 global pandemic, commenting periods for all measures evaluated in the Fall 2019 cycle were extended from 30 days to 60 days.
-Based on the comments received during this 60-day extended commenting period, measures entered one of two tracks:

-Track 1: measures reviewed in fall 2019 Cycle:
+Due to circumstances around the COVID-19 global pandemic, commenting periods for all measures evaluated in the fall 2019 cycle were extended from 30 days to 60 days.
+Based on the comments received during this 60-day extended commenting period, measures entered one of two tracks.
+If the comments received required a post-comment meeting, the measures were moved to Track 2 and deferred to the spring 2020 cycle.
+All other measures continued on Track 1 as part of the fall 2019 cycle.